danylaporte/asyncplify-fs/README.md

 	// /user/temp/9003403mmfjue003-llhpt
     // end.
 ```
+The beforeSaving functions allow to transform the items prior to saving, such as sorting, etc.
 When the size is not provided, the method will produce a single page containing all items.